sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 ### Install SAP Build Apps
-The instructions for installing SAP Build Apps is shown below.
-There is also a video from **Daniel Wroblewski** showing the same process.
+Here is video from **Daniel Wroblewski** showing how to install SAP Build Apps.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZpQM2B1v2GY" frameborder="0" allowfullscreen></iframe>

+If you prefer, here are the step-by-step instructions.

 1. Go to the trial account (not the subaccount).
 Your screen will look something like this: